HISTORY

 2007

-The institution was awarded a Charter to become St. Paul's University on 14th September.
+The institution was awarded a Charter by H.E Hon.
+Mwai Kibaki, to become St. Paul's University on 14th September.